Article

 How does the underwriting process work?

-Underwriting involves assessing the risk of lending money to a client.
-So, as a lender, bank, or credit union, you must determine the borrower’s creditworthiness before approving their application.
+Underwriting involves assessing the risk associated with lending money to a client.
+As a lender, bank, or credit union, it's imperative to evaluate the borrower's creditworthiness before approving their application.
+An effective underwriting and loan approval process mitigates undue risks and improves portfolio quality.
+Underwriters examine the borrower's financial situation to determine the level of risk the lender assumes upon loan approval.

 If your client is in the market for a purchase or refinancing loan, then advise them on what personal or financial documents they’ll need to bring.
 The underwriter will use the information in those documents to verify the borrower’s assets, debt, and income.
 Before approving or declining the application, they’ll review the borrower’s: